In order to ensure the space is a safe and fun space to train in it is important that everybody takes responsibility.

 Ground-based skills may be a good starting point for circus and will ease you into training.
 Aerial skills will build your upper body strength and are more challenging.
 Flying trapeze will require you to be able to hold your body weight and does have some size restrictions.

 Please talk to reception or a member of staff if you have any questions.

 Before you start training you will need to complete the emergency contact form and Physical Activity Readiness Questionnaire (PARQ).
-You only need to do this on your first visit, but you should keep reception informed of any changes, including if you are pregnant (or suspect you are).
+These are updated regularly, but you should keep reception informed of any changes, including if you are pregnant (or suspect you are).
 All information is confidential.

-All classes operate on a first-come first-served basis and are bookable at reception and/or by email at email@example.com.
-There are limited numbers of participants in each class in order to keep eveyone safe.
+All classes operate on a first-come, first-served basis and are bookable via TeamUp.
+There are limited numbers of participants in each class in order to keep everyone safe.
 If there is clearly enough demand for a class we will consider timetabling additional sessions/disciplines.
 We also keep a waiting list and notify you as soon as new classes become available.
-The current timetable is available on the website, in the training space and on our social media pages.
+The current timetable is available on the website, in the training space, on TeamUp and on our social media pages.